-Baked whole quiche, white marble, whole eggs and asparagus in background
+Baked asparagus leek quiche on cooling rack, whole eggs and asparagus in background

-When you’re looking for a quick and easy weeknight dinner, quiche to the rescue!
+When you’re looking for a quick and easy weeknight dinner or healthier ideas for breakfast, quiche to the rescue!

 I like to buy a pre-made pie crust to save time and from there it’s pretty simple with only 15 minutes of prep time and 40 minutes in the oven.

-This quiche is delicious year-round but it’s especially fitting for spring when asparagus and leeks are in-season.
+This asparagus and gruyere quiche is delicious year-round but it’s especially fitting for spring when asparagus and leeks are in-season.

-Quiche is pretty easy to customize too.
-You want to aim for about 1 cup of cooked vegetables so if asparagus or leeks aren’t your jam, substitute them with another sautéed veg!
+Quiche is pretty easy to customize too (and so are my veggie egg bites!).
+You want to aim for about 1.5 – 2 cups of cooked vegetables so if asparagus or leeks aren’t your jam, substitute them with another sautéed veg!

-I like to serve quiche alongside a salad for lunch/dinner and some fruit at breakfast time.
+Serve this asparagus and cheese quiche alongside a salad for lunch/dinner or some fruit at breakfast time for a balanced meal!

 For a quick step-by-step, check this recipe out in Web Stories!